 At the end of 2014 I changed the focus of the fundraising.

 Since then my Scouting charity has been The Scout Association’s Heritage Project.
 The UK Scout Association being the home of Scouting worldwide, this project aims to educate Scouts and the public about Scouting’s rich history and heritage.
 The lectureship funded the cost of installing nine outdoor heritage information panels around Gilwell Park, to educate visitors about Scouting and Gilwell’s rich history.
-It also made the first donation towards the building the National Museum of Scouting at Gilwell Park.
+It also made the first donation towards the building a Heritage Centre at Gilwell Park.
 The total raised for this project so far is £14,805.
 See www.scouts.org.uk and heritage.scouts.org.uk.

 In July 2017, following the consolidation of the four central Masonic charities into one organisation, I changed my Masonic charity to the Masonic Charitable Foundation (MCF).
 See www.mcf.org.uk.

 How can you contribute?

 You can make a personal donation to my JustGiving fundraising page, which is linked to a my Prestonian 2012 Relief Chest (E8001).